Bangladesh: Deforestation leaves Rohingya refugees vulnerable | DW | 30.07.2021

 More than 700,000 Rohingya refugees have been living in camps in Bangladesh since August 2017, when the military in Buddhist-majority Myanmar launched a harsh crackdown on the Muslim ethnic group in retaliation to an insurgent attack.

 The crackdown included rape, murder, and the torching of thousands of homes.
-It was defined as ethnic cleansing by rights groups and the United Nations.
+Rights groups and the UN defined the attacks as ethnic cleansing.

 Hundreds of thousands of Rohingya refugees were already living in the camps in the hilly areas around Cox's Bazar, close to the border with Myanmar, for decades before the newcomers arrived.